cloudmesh/cloudmesh-pi-burn/README.md

 * SD Cards and Raspberry Pis

-* You will need an SD card writer (USB-A) to burn new cards We recommend that you invest in a USB 3.0 SDCard writer as they are significantly faster and you can reuse them on PI'4s.
+* You will need an SD card reader/writer (USB-A) to burn new cards.
+We recommend that you buy a USB 3.0 SDCard reader/writer as they are significantly faster and you can reuse them on PI'4s.
 Make sure to get an adapter if your normal computer only supports USB-C